-No one involve ed with the Crossfire Hurricane investigation, including Strzok, Priestap and Comey, knew about this CHS during the campaign, or when the CHS was , or when the CHS met with .
-Priestap told the OIG he "did not know it was happening," and tha , as the AD of the Counterintelligence Division, he "absolutely" d that there was an active FBI CHS with access to .
-He said that, no matter what level ired to continue operating such a CHS, that as a matter of "common sense" this was a situation where "[t]he bosses need to know."
-We make a recommendation ir Chapter Eleven to address this issue.
-We found no evidence sked by the FBI to interact with any members of the Trump team, or Administration.
+No one involved with the Crossfire Hurricane investigation, including Strzok, Priestap and Comey, knew about this CHS during the campaign, or when the CHS was , or when the CHS met with , or when the CHS met with .
+Priestap told the OIG he "did not know it was happening," and that, as the AD of the Counterintelligence Division, he "absolutely" should have been told that there was an active FBI CHS with access to .
+He said that, no matter what level of approval was required to continue operating such a CHS, that as a matter of "common sense" this was a situation where "[t]he bosses need to know."
+We make a recommendation in Chapter Eleven to address this issue.
+We found no evidence that this CHS was tasked by the FBI to interact with any members of the Trump campaign, transition team, or Administration.